-- Support the school's Behaviour Policy and in particular the rewards and sanctions procedures in place at Oaklands. - Ensure that if your child is given a detention that you make the appropriate arrangements for them to attend. - Monitor your child's mobile phone and social media use to ensure it is appropriate - Avoid an over reliance on emails if the issue is best discussed over the phone or face to face with staff. - Abide by the school's policy on mobile phone use and do not phone or text your children during the school day (8.50-3.35) nor ask them to use mobiles to contact you during the school day. ☐ Attend Parents' Evenings and any other meetings as they arise to discuss your child's progress. - Learn as much as you can about your child's life at school and regularly ask what they have done and look at their work together - Ensure that homework is completed to the required standard and check and sign the homework diary weekly - Support your child in accessing extra-curricular activities and other educational opportunities provided by the school.
+- Support the school's Behaviour Policy and in particular the rewards and sanctions procedures in place at Oaklands. - Ensure that if your child is given a detention that you make the appropriate arrangements for them to attend. - Monitor your child's mobile phone and social media use to ensure it is appropriate - Avoid an over reliance on emails if the issue is best discussed over the phone or face to face with staff. - Learn as much as you can about your child's life at school and regularly ask what they have done and look at their work together - Ensure that homework is completed to the required standard and check and sign the homework diary weekly - Support your child in accessing extra-curricular activities and other educational opportunities provided by the school.